 GMC-Fairburn offers students a large student activities center with contemporary gathering spaces, vending machines, television, and game stations.
-The campus bookstore is located in the academic building adjacent to the student activities center, and offers textbooks, supplemental materials, classroom supplies, and a generous selection of GMC spirit gear and apparel.
+The campus bookstore is located in the academic building adjacent to the student activities center.
+It offers textbooks, supplemental materials, classroom supplies, and a generous selection of GMC spirit gear and apparel.

 The Fairburn library is located in Room 202 on the second floor of the academic building.
 Staffed by a full-time Library Associate, it is available to all students Monday through Thursday from 8:00am to 6:30pm.
 Friday, Saturday, and Sunday hours of operation are posted on the door.
 The library is the resource hub for research assistance.
 Twenty-eight computers are available for student use in the library and free Wi-Fi (anywhere on campus) allows students to bring their own device.
-Students have unlimited access to a vast electronic research collection comprised of over 200 online databases such as GALILEO, ProQuest, JSTOR, Films on Demand, and the Georgia Career Information Center.
+Students have unlimited access to a vast electronic research collection comprised of over 200 online databases such as GALILEO, ProQuest, JSTOR, and the Georgia Career Information Center.
 Electronic books totaling over 50,000 titles are also available.

-Research instruction presentations are conducted by the Library Associate in various classes; however, students are encouraged to stop by the library for one-on-one individualized help.
+The Regional Library Associate is available for in-person assistance as well as virtually via Zoom, email, and by phone.
+Research instruction presentations are conducted by the Library Associate in various classes; however, students are encouraged to reach out to schedule for one-on-one individualized help.
 Additional assistance can be found online with the 24/7 chat box feature located on the library guides page to allow students access to a librarian for research assistance at any time.